ivan-bilan/NLP-and-Data-Science-Spotlights/README.md

 With Happy Transformer, you can train XLNET, BERT and ROBERTA; predict the next word in a sentence; show the probability of the next sentence in the paragraph or train a question answering system.
 Amazing work by Eric Fillion and his team, contributions are always welcome.

+#### Spotlight №21 (February 18, 2020)

+A set of scripts that will allow you to pre-train a GPT2 text generation model on your own dataset easily, it's called TextAugmentation-GPT2: https://github.com/prakhar21/TextAugmentation-GPT2

+You can use TextAugmentation-GPT2 to quickly generate any kind of sentences within your own domain.
+As the name suggests, it's a great way to do some text augmentation to extend your textual dataset.

 ### Follow me for more content like this:
 - LinkedIn: https://www.linkedin.com/in/ivan-bilan/